Genivia/ugrep/README.md

                   specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
-                  Specify a negative PATTERN used during the search of the input: an input line is selected only if it matches the specified patterns unless it matches the negative PATTERN.
-Same as -e (?^PATTERN).
-                  Negative pattern matches are essentially removed before any other patterns are matched.
-Note that longer patterns take precedence over shorter patterns.
-Option -N cannot be specified with -P.
-                  This option may be repeated.
+                  Specify a negative PATTERN to reject pattern matches that also match PATTERN.
+Note that longer patterns take precedence over shorter patterns, i.e. a negative pattern must be of the same length or longer to reject matching patterns.
+Option -N cannot be specified with -P.  This option may be repeated.

            -n, --line-number
                   Each output line is preceded by its relative line number in the